 Plaintiff goes home.
 Admitting nurse realizes the mistake and calls Plaintiff and tells him to come back.
 It is determined that Plaintiff needed a medical evaluation by an attending physician.
 The Kaiser physician never appears and Plaintiff is discharged at 1:00 a.m. the next morning.
 Total mess, right?
 Later that day, Plaintiff suffered a full stroke.

-Case goes to trial five years later in February, 2010.
+The case goes to trial five years later in February 2010.
 Remember that massive storm we had where you lost your power?
 Plaintiff had the bad luck to have his case in the middle of that storm.
-So there is a mistrial and the second trial is set for March, 2011.
+So there is a mistrial and the second trial is set for March 2011.

 At trial – finally, six years later – the case goes to trial.
 Plaintiff’s key expert witness testifies regarding the breach of the standard of care as the proximate cause of Plaintiff’s injury.
 This expert testimony is that if Plaintiff had been properly evaluated, he would have been placed in the emergency department where a physician could have delayed or prevented the stroke, a fact that seems pretty obvious to all of us.
 Twice during trial defendant moved for judgment as a matter of law on causation grounds.
 Both motions were denied and the jury found for the Plaintiff.
 Damages were over $1.1 million.

 After the trial, Defendant moved for a post-trial JNOV.
 The circuit court granted the motion on causation grounds.
 The court found that Plaintiff’s expert witness did not establish a sufficient nexus between the violation of the standard of care and the subsequent stroke.